namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 4. How many environments your maintaining?
 5. Write Terraform code for an S3 bucket and attach a policy?
 6. Write a Terraform code for EC2?
+7. What is Terraform, and how have you used it in your previous roles?
+8. How does Terraform differ from other infrastructure as code tools like CloudFormation or Ansible?
+9. Can you explain how Terraform manages infrastructure resources across multiple providers, including public cloud, private cloud, and on-premises infrastructure?
+10. How do you ensure that your Terraform code is reusable, modular, and maintainable over time?
+11. Can you describe how you have used Terraform to implement infrastructure as code in a CI/CD pipeline?
+12. Can you discuss how you have implemented version control for your Terraform code using tools like Git?
+13. How have you used Terraform modules to modularize your infrastructure code and reuse code across different environments?
+14. Can you explain how Terraform handles dependencies between resources, and how you have managed these dependencies in your code?
+15. Can you describe your experience using Terraform to manage Kubernetes resources and infrastructure?
+16. How have you used Terraform to implement security and compliance policies, particularly in multi-tenant and regulated environments?
+17. Can you describe your experience with Terraform and how you have used it in your previous roles?
+18. What are some of the key benefits of using Terraform for infrastructure as code, and how have you seen these benefits in your work?
+19. Can you explain how Terraform manages infrastructure resources across multiple providers, including public cloud, private cloud, and on-premises infrastructure?
+20. How do you ensure that your Terraform code is reusable, modular, and maintainable over time?

 # Ansible
 1. How to deploy to 100 servers at a time?